 - Blockchain: augmenting trust digitally

-- Agile Collaboration: facilitating collaboration among government organizations, citizen, non profit and business stakeholders, external governments, and international institutions
+- Agile Collaboration: facilitating collaboration among government organizations, citizens, non-profit and business stakeholders, external governments, and international institutions

 - Sharing Economy: facilitating value transfer and sharing

-Generally, core technologies from one phase supports future phases.
-Core technologies are often upgraded to support needs of more advanced phases.
-For example, database management technology in support of Systems of Record, were primarily based on relational databases and support for SQL.
+Generally, core technologies from one phase support future phases.
+Core technologies are often upgraded to support the needs of more advanced phases.
+For example, database management technology in support of Systems of Record was primarily based on relational databases and support for SQL.
 Multi-dimensional OLAP databases were developed to support reporting and analytics in the phase.
 NoSQL, XML, and columnar databases augment previous core technologies to support Systems of Engagement and Systems of Intelligence.

 Many organizations, governments included, remain on the SMACT sidelines, with limited use of systems or intelligence and innovation.
 Government organizations tend to be technology adoption laggards compared to the business mainstream.

 The diagram below conveys some of the technology linkages between these “systems of engagement” and “systems of intelligence”.
 The important takeaway is that effective use of technologies at one level of maturity enables further levels.
 That’s where this concept of platform comes in: to overcome technology gaps.

 Core Government Resource Planning (GRP) and Government Technology (GovTech) solutions represent generations of platforms and IT thinking.
 Core technologies, or core technology concepts, from one generation, support the next generation.
 However, technology structures and deployment mechanisms differ across these generations.